gofly/traefik-jwt-plugin/README.md

 OpaHttpStatusField | Field in OPA JSON result, which contains int or string HTTP status code that will be returned in case of disallowed OPA response.
 Accepted range is >= 300 and < 600.
 Only 1st level keys from OPA document are supported.
 JwtCookieKey | Name of the cookie to extract JWT if not found in `Authorization` header.
 JwtQueryKey | Name of the query parameter to extract JWT if not found in `Authorization` header or in the specified cookie.
+TransformHeaderValues | Map used to transform values in JwtHeaders

 ### Example configuration